Gommersel History, Family Crest & Coats of Arms

 Gommersel Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Gommersel has been recorded under many different variations, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gommersel family (pre 1700)

-More information is included under the topic Early Gommersel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Gommersel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gommersel family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Gommersels were some of the first of the immigrants to arrive in North America: William Gomersall arrived in Philadelphia, Pennsylvania in 1856.

 - Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)